igorqs/testrover/README.md

 ## src

-- **CollisionError.js: Represents a collision error, used when two rovers collide.**
+- **CollisionError.js**: Represents a collision error, used when two rovers collide.
-- **index.js: The unit called when executing the project; it retrieves parameters and passes them to the main unit.**
+- **index.js**: The unit called when executing the project; it retrieves parameters and passes them to the main unit.
-- **main.js: The main unit of the project; responsible for reading input, simulating rovers' movements, and printing the output.**
+- **main.js**: The main unit of the project; responsible for reading input, simulating rovers' movements, and printing the output.
-- **OutOfBoundsError.js: Represents an out-of-bounds error, used when a rover goes out of the plateau.**
+- **OutOfBoundsError.js**: Represents an out-of-bounds error, used when a rover goes out of the plateau.
-- **plateau.js: Represents the plateau.**
+- **plateau.js**: Represents the plateau.
-- **rover.js: Represents the rover.**
+- **rover.js**: Represents the rover.
-- **utils.js: A unit containing useful methods to be used throughout the project.**
+- **utils.js**: A unit containing useful methods to be used throughout the project.

 ## tests